jecki/ts2python/docs/Mapping.rst

     class Message(TypedDict, total=True):
         jsonrpc: str

 ts2python uses `TypedDict`_ as base class per default.
-Unless a Python-version greater or equal than 3.11 is specified by passing the ``--compatibility 3.11``-parameter when calling ts2python, optional fields of a TypeScript-Interface are mapped to ``Optional``-types in Python or, what amounts to the same, to ``Union``-types that include ``None`` as one of the alternative types of the union.
+Optional fields of a TypeScript-Interface are mapped to ``NonRequired``-types in Python.
+Since the NotRequired-type-qualifier has only been introduced in with Python version 3.11, NotRequired will be defined as an alias to ``Optional`` if an older Python version is used.
 Also, if there are any optional fields, the total-parameter of the TypedDict-class will be set to to ``False`` in the compatibility-mode.
 Since before Python version 3.11 static validation relies on the ``total``-parameter it will not